Keep It in the Ground

 The good news is that your resistance has kept Arctic oil safe thus far.
 An incredible global movement forced Shell out of the Arctic in 2015 and prompted President Obama to make the U.S. Arctic off limits to oil drilling until 2017.
 But to keep it that way, we need to keep the pressure on.

 Our oceans are worth more than oil company profit.

-Right now, the Obama administration’s proposed plan for offshore drilling — known as the Five-Year Plan because it covers the years 2017-2022 — would expand oil and gas extraction in the Arctic and the Gulf of Mexico.
+Right now, the Obama administration’s proposed plan for offshore drilling — known as the Five-Year Plan because it covers the years 2017-2022 — would expand oil and gas extraction in the Gulf of Mexico.

-While it’s encouraging that the Atlantic Ocean was left out of this plan, it isn’t enough.
+While it’s encouraging that the Atlantic and Arctic Oceans were ultimately left out of this plan, it isn’t enough.
 If he’s serious about tackling climate change, the president needs to keep all U.S. fossil fuels in the ground — and underwater — and lead the transition to clean, just, renewable energy.